Dragan-Marius/ParallelFirewall/README.md

 A high-performance, concurrent network packet filtering system implemented in C, utilizing the Producer-Consumer architecture and POSIX Threads.

  🚀 Overview
+This project is built on top of a skeleton provided by the UPB Operating Systems course.
+My core contributions are the concurrency logic and synchronization mechanisms, specifically implementing the thread-safe Ring Buffer (ring_buffer.c) and the consumer thread pool architecture (consumer.c, firewall.c).
 This project simulates a backend firewall that analyzes incoming network packets, validates them against allowed source IPs, and logs the `PASS` or `DROP` decisions.
 To maximize CPU throughput and handle large volumes of data, the system processes packets concurrently using a robust multi-threaded engine built from scratch using `pthreads`.

  🏗️ Technical Architecture